ohyicong/removeit-chrome-extension/README.md

 # Removeit

->A Chrome extension that allows you to remove HTML elements from any website easily.
+>A Chrome extension that allows you to remove HTML elements (permanently) from any website easily.

 Usage:
 1. Select Element. ctrl + alt + hover